Florina: History

+Lynkestis of Upper Macedonia was situated east of the Prespa lake.
+According to N. G. L. Hammond, Lyncestae in the region of Florina were an Epirotic tribe and talked the Northwest Greek dialect.
+The ancient settlement of Melitonus was located in the area of Florina.

-Within the boundaries of the present-day city lie the remains of a Hellenistic settlement on the hill of Agios Panteleimon.
+Within the boundaries of the present-day city lie the remains of a Hellenistic era settlement on the hill of Agios Panteleimon.
 Archaeologists excavated on the site in 1930–1934, but a hotel was later built over the ruins.
 Excavations began again in the 1980s and the total excavated area is now around 8,000 metres square.
 The buildings uncovered are mostly residential blocks, and the range of finds suggests that the site was continuously inhabited from the 4th century BC until its destruction by fire in the 1st century BC.
 Many of these finds are now on display in the Archaeological Museum of Florina.

-The town is first mentioned in 1334, when the Serbian king Stefan Dušan established a certain Sphrantzes Palaeologus as commander of the fortress of Chlerenon.
-By 1385, the place had fallen to the Ottomans.
+The town with its present name is linked to the Byzantine Chloron.
+It is first mentioned in 1334, when the Serbian king Stefan Dušan established a certain Sphrantzes Palaeologus as commander of the fortress of Chlerenon.
+By 1385, Florina had fallen to the Ottomans.
+In the early period of Ottoman rule, Florina was a Christian town with a partially fortified Ottoman garrison.
 An Ottoman defter (cadastral tax census) for the year 1481 records a settlement of 243 households.

-Greeks from Florina participated in the Greek Revolution of 1821 with the most important fighter being Aggelinas who also fought in Crete while others also fought in Mesologgi.
-Members of Filiki Eteria were the brothers Loukas Nedelkos and Nikolaos Nedelkos, who were born in the Florina region.
+The Muslim community existed for five centuries in Florina and they constructed various public and religious buildings.
+Ottoman traveller Evliya Çelebi passed through Florina in the seventeenth century.
+He wrote Florina consisted of six neighbourhoods and had 1500 homes, one tekke, several mosques, madrasas and mektebs, two bathhouses and two inns.
+At the time, some of these buildings were newly constructed or churches which had been converted.
+Under Ottoman rule, Florina was a regional economic and administrative centre, the seat of a kaza and belonged to a sanjak within the Vilayet of Monastir.
+Several attacks by Bulgarians and Muslim Albanians occurred between the 17th and 18th centuries.
+In 1823 the Ottomans destroyed the anchorages of churches and Muslim Albanians pillaged Florina, due to the Greek War of Independence.

+Florina in the late Ottoman period was composed of several neighbourhoods with most inhabited by a particular ethno–religious group and a few being mixed.
+Names of neighbourhoods varied, some based on occupations, ethnic or religious communities such as Armenian, Arnaut, the Dervish lodge, territorial markers or individual names and others.
+The river and its neighbourhood Varosi formed the centre of Florina and was exclusively populated by Muslims, later from the 1840s onward Christian families also lived there.
+In the 1850s, new churches were constructed.
+A church on the outskirts of Florina was used by the Greeks.
+The town's Bulgarian community joined the Bulgarian Exarchate and built a church in 1889 to perform their liturgy after gaining approval from Ottoman authorities and overcoming objections from Muslims, who were supported by Greeks in Florina.